Review of Splash Lagoon Indoor Water Park in Erie, PA

 Splash Lagoon provides small hotel-quality towels for hotel guests inside the water park—do not bring your hotel towels into the park!
 However, the mom of a Pittsburgh-area family visiting when we were there told me that at peak times, they run out of towels.
 “Besides,” she said, “you just can’t beat your own snuggly beach towel wrapped around you.”
 I concurred.
 I was glad we had brought our own towels—plus, they clearly marked our chairs.

-Because my kids are older, they are at an age when I didn’t need to watch them every minute.
+Because my kids are not that young, they are at an age when I didn’t need to watch them every minute.
 I felt perfectly safe with them out of my sight for half an hour at a time, both because the park is guarded against outsiders, and also because the only place where they might get in water over their heads is the six-foot pool into which Hurricane Hole drops—and my kids were not interested in either of those.
 (By the way, only Coast-Guard approved life jackets are permitted inside Splash Lagoon, and then, not on any body slides because they may damage the equipment.
 But unless you have special circumstances, you won’t feel that you need a life jacket.)

 For those with preschoolers that do need constant watch, there is adequate seating near Monkey Shines Island, as well as a nearby bathroom with changing tables (by the entrance to the Marriott).